Accept Cookies

 Applicants who have had a period of ill health or maternity during the training programme from which they are applying will be permitted to defer their entry to specialty training by the same period of time.

-Tier 2 visa applicants wishing to defer should also discuss this with the appropriate Tier 2 sponsor to ensure they are able to do so under current immigration rules.
+Skilled Worker Visa applicants wishing to defer should also discuss this with the appropriate Skilled Worker Visa Sponsor to ensure they are able to do so under current immigration rules.

 Applicants must complete the form below and forward it to gpspecialtytraining.nimdta@hscni.net or HSTrecruitment@hscni.net as soon as possible after acceptance of post.